The Spirit’s Ministry

 It is important to note that only two of these are recognized in scripture as being spiritual gifts – healing and teaching.

 Later in the same book, he tells us that the gift of prophecy was still present.
-This is consistent with 1 Cor.
-13:8-12.
+This is consistent with 1 Corinthians 13:8-12.

 For the prophetical gifts remain with us, even to the present time.
 And hence you ought to understand that [the gifts] formerly among your nation have been transferred to us.
 And just as there were false prophets contemporaneous with your holy prophets, so are there now many false teachers amongst us, of whom our Lord forewarned us to beware; so that in no respect are we deficient, since we know that He foreknew all that would happen to us after His resurrection from the dead and ascension to heaven.
 (Martyr, Justin.
 Dialogue with Justin.
 Chap 82).